 Start the acquisition software.
 First visually inspect the broadband local field potentials and make sure they are not contaminated by line noise.
 Otherwise, follow standard procedures to remove noise [1-TXT].

 SCREEN: To be provided by the authors – Screen capture movie as talent starts the acquisition software and visually inspects the broadband local field potentials and make sure they are not contaminated by line noise.
 Authors, please upload this screen capture to your project page.
+Could we, alternatively, do this with video camera during our filming?
+It would be nice to see how the person points at the screen at the relevant features and says a few things about them. .
 TEXT (video editors, please show as the second sentence is narrated): Broadband = 0.1 Hz-9 kHz

 To identify single neurons, band-pass filter the signal from 300 hertz to 9 kilohertz.
 Select one of the eight microwires as a reference for each microwire bundle [1].

 SCREEN: To be provided by the authors – Screen capture movie as talent band-pass filters the signal from 300 hertz to 9 kilohertz.
 Talent selects one of the eight microwires as a reference for each microwire bundle.
 Authors, please upload this screen capture to your project page.
+Rather than screen capture, we would like to do this with video camera during our video filming.

 Test different references and adjust the reference so that the other 7 channels show clear neurons, and the reference does not contain neurons.
 Set the input range to be ±2500 µV [1].

 SCREEN: To be provided by the authors – Screen capture movie as talent tests different references and adjust the reference so that the other 7 channels show clear neurons, and the reference does not contain neurons.
 Talent sets the input range to be ±2500 µV.
 Authors, please upload this screen capture to your project page.
+Rather than screen capture, we will do this with video camera during our video filming.

 Enable saving the data as an NRD file before recording data.
 Set the sampling rate to 32 kilohertz [1].

 SCREEN: To be provided by the authors – Screen capture movie as talent enables saving the data as an NRD file before recording data.
 Talent sets the sampling rate to 32 kilohertz.
 Authors, please upload this screen capture to your project page.
+Rather than screen capture, we will do this with video camera during our video filming.

 Eye Tracking